tymofiiBrovenko/Games/MemoryGame/README.md

 1. Watch the LEDs flash in a sequence.
 2. Press the buttons in the same order.
 3. Each round adds one more step.
-4. Wrong button?
-The buzzer sounds and all LEDs flash - game resets.
+4. If your combination is wrong the buzzer sounds and all LEDs flash - game resets.

 ---